 Common Customer Retention Challenges

-- You provide poor customer service.
+- Users have experienced poor customer service.

-- Your outreach isn’t timely or relevant.
+- Outreach isn’t timely or relevant.

-- Your customers are disengaged.
+- Customers are disengaged.

-- There aren’t enough resources for customers to easily reference.
+- There aren’t enough resources.

-2. Your outreach isn't timely or relevant.
+Challenge 2: Your outreach isn't timely or relevant.

 As Ilana Hamer, HubSpot Customer Success Manager, puts it, “Customers don’t always know what they need to do to be successful, and they don’t know who to ask.
 That’s why it’s crucial to use automation to highlight the customers that need help before they even know that they need it, and put [yourself] front and center to make sure they move in the right direction.